scaleway/cq-source-scaleway/README.md

   Timeout for requests against the Scaleway API endpoint.

 - `concurrency` (int, optional, default: `1000`):
-  A best effort maximum number of Go routines to use.
+  Best effort maximum number of Go routines to use.
 Lower this number to reduce memory usage.

 ## Development